Hot Milk Sponge Cake

 No fuss with seperating egg yolks and whites!

 Feedback from my stepmom was that it was a little “eggy,” as in the smell after eating it.
 May remove an egg yolk or something the next time i bake this, maybe that’ll help.
 But this recipe is definitely a keeper.
-I love simple and awesome recipes :D Very excited to bake another cake from my much abandoned book.
+I love simple and awesome recipes 😀 Very excited to bake another cake from my much abandoned book.

 Off to the gym!

-45 Responses to “Hot Milk Sponge Cake”
+45 thoughts on “Hot Milk Sponge Cake

-Would you believe that this has been on my to-do list for the longest time?
+1. Would you believe that this has been on my to-do list for the longest time?
 You just gave it a push to the top.
 I adore such cakes!
 I love hot golden it turned out.
 And I doubt I will have problems with the eggy smell since I am egg-crazy!
 Thanks, doll!

-ah really? heehee. its too simple you just have to make it!
+• ah really? heehee. its too simple you just have to make it!

 i know right. so quick and easy yet tastes and looks so amazing.

-you’re most welcome pretty mum! :)
+you’re most welcome pretty mum! 🙂

-Omg talk about coincidences; I was just asking another foodblogger what sponge cake recipe she used for her friend’s birthday cake, and she pointed me to this recipe!
-I don’t have the book and have yet to look for it online, then I saw this :)
+2. Omg talk about coincidences; I was just asking another foodblogger what sponge cake recipe she used for her friend’s birthday cake, and she pointed me to this recipe!
+I don’t have the book and have yet to look for it online, then I saw this 🙂

 November’s filled with four family birthdays, and I badly needed this.
 You’re a life-saver! *holds your hands and skips around*

-hahaha! you’re so cute you know.
+• hahaha! you’re so cute you know.

-ah yes i’m starting to love this book :)
+ah yes i’m starting to love this book 🙂

 this is awesome cos your knife literally sinks into the cake!